Maëna Millon: Senior

-In 2025, she began her season at Sofia World Cup in April, where she took 37th place in all-around.
+In 2025, she began her season at the Sofia World Cup in April, where she took 37th place in the all-around.
 She was most successful with hoop (19th place).
-Then she competed at Tashkent World Cup and took 25th place in all-around.
-She was 15th with hoop.
-She won gold medal in all-around in front of Lily Ramonatxo at French National Championships in Paris.
-In finals, she won gold in hoop and silver in clubs and ribbon finals.
-In June, Maena represented France together with Lily Ramonatxo at the 2025 European Championships in Tallinn, Estonia.
-She placed 16th in all-around final.
-They took 8th place in team competition together with senior group.
+Then she competed at the Tashkent World Cup and took 25th place in the all-around and 15th with hoop.
+At the French National Championships in Paris, she won gold in the all-around in front of Lily Ramonatxo.
+In the finals, she won gold with hoop and silver in the clubs and ribbon finals.
+In June, Millon represented France together with Lily Ramonatxo at the 2025 European Championships in Tallinn, Estonia.
+She placed 16th in the all-around final.
+She and Ramonatxo took 8th place in the team competition together with the senior group.
 On 17-19 July, she took 17th place in the all-around at the 2025 Summer Universiade in Essen.
-She qualified to hoop final, finishing 6th.
+She qualified to the hoop final, finishing 6th.
+In August, she represented France at the 2025 World Championships in Rio de Janeiro, Brazil.
+She ended on 44th place in all-around qualifications and 14th in team competition.

+In 2026, she started the season at Sofia World Cup, and finished on 47th place in all-around.
+She made mistakes in three out of four routines, placing best with ball - 24th place.
+In June, Millon won gold medal in all-around at French National Championships.
+She took gold medals in hoop and ribbon finals, silver in clubs and bronze in ball final.
+In August, she was selected to represent France at the 2026 World Championships in Frankfurt, Germany.
+She took 34th place in all-around qualifications, achieving highest result with ball (23rd place).
+Afterwards, she was selected to represent France alongside Yseult Zavagno at the 2026 Mediterranean Games in Taranto, Italy.
+She ended on 5th place in all-around final.